 By \eqref{eq: cq estimates } and the mild-slope condition \eqref{eq: mild slope condition}, we have that $\|\nabla c/c\|_\infty \leq \frac{5}{4}\delta \|k\|_\infty$, and so

 With $\|\eta_i\|_\infty = a$ we get

 \end{proof}

-\begin{remark} Ocean waves are relatively long waves and so their wave numbers are small.
-In (\cite{holthuijsen2010waves}, Chapter 6) it is shown that for wind generated ocean waves in the linear regime in deep water, the average wave period is $T \approx 2\pi$, and this also agrees well with experimental findings.
-Consequently, $\omega = 2\pi/T = 1$ and so the corresponding wavenumber for the incoming wave is $k_i = \frac{\omega^2}{g} \approx 1/10 $, and if, say, $\min (d(X)) = 0.5$, then $\|k\|_\infty \approx 0.2$.
-It therefore seems like a reasonable choice to use the simplified version of the MSE with $c=1$. \end{remark}
+\begin{remark} Ocean waves are relatively long waves, and so their wave numbers are small.
+In (\cite{holthuijsen2010waves}, Chapter 6), it is shown that for wind-generated ocean waves in the linear regime in deep water, the average wave period is $T \approx 2\pi$, and this also agrees well with experimental findings.
+Consequently, $\omega = 2\pi/T = 1$, and so the corresponding wavenumber for the incoming wave is $k_i = \frac{\omega^2}{g} \approx 1/10 $, and if, say, $\min (d(X)) = 0.5$, then $\|k\|_\infty \approx 0.2$.
+It thus seems like a reasonable choice to use the simplified version of the MSE with $c=1$. \end{remark}